How to set up the Science Center in your Early Childhood Classroom

 The science center in my classroom is always a busy place.
 Students can observe, experiment, create, construct, classify, compare, and question.
-Students are natural born scientists.
+Students are natural-born scientists.
 They are curious and eager to explore the world and everything in it!
-As teachers it is out job to nurture their scientific spirit and help students form questions, investigations, collect data, and share their conclusions.
-Make your science center amazing!
-Plus I have a few freebies for your center too!
+As teachers, it is our job to nurture their scientific spirit and help students form questions, investigations, collect data, and share their conclusions.
+Make your science center amazing to enhance their experiences!
+Plus, I have a few freebies for your center too!

-Just so you know, in my classroom, I combine my math and science centers together aka the Discovery Center.
-I believe math and science overlap in SO many areas it is natural for me to combine them together.
+In my classroom, I combine my math and science centers together, aka the Discovery Center.
+I believe math and science overlap in SO many areas; it is natural to combine them together.

-Now let’s start setting up the center!
-First things first, labeling!
+Now, let’s start setting up the center!
+First things first: labeling!
 Label everything you can in the center.
 Labels show students (and teachers) where the items belong.
-It makes clean up easier and helps students be independent in your classroom.
+It makes cleaning up easier and helps students be independent in your classroom.
 They won’t have to ask you for what they need.
 They will be able to find it themselves in the center.
 Don’t forget to have words paired with a picture on your labels!
 Grab my Classroom Labels HERE with real photographs!

-Tools!
-Every scientist needs tools.
+Every scientist needs tools!
 Two tools that are always in the center are magnifying glasses and goggles.
 All my other materials and tools are rotated throughout the year based on what we are investigating, our theme, and students’ interests.

 Put out balance scales, rulers, connecting cubes, and other measurement tools in the center for students to use when they are investigating and experimenting.
 Learn how to make your own bean and rainbow rulers HERE.